 Key takeaways

-• Over-the-counter medications and natural remedies like melatonin, valerian root, and magnesium supplements, as well as improving sleep hygiene and dietary modifications, can also help treat insomnia without prescription drugs.
+Over-the-counter medications, certain natural remedies, improving sleep hygiene, and dietary modifications can help treat insomnia without prescription drugs.

 While an effective treatment for some people, zolpidem may not be the best or safest option for all people managing insomnia.
 Common side effects of zolpidem include next-day drowsiness, dizziness, headaches, and decreased mental alertness.
-The risk of these adverse reactions is often why zolpidem is used cautiously or is not recommended for older adults.
-This drug can cause driving impairment or accidental injury, such as motor vehicle accidents, falls, or bone fractures.
-Additionally, zolpidem has a boxed warning that using this medication may cause complex sleep behaviors.
-Complex sleep behaviors may occur following use of zolpidem, including sleepwalking, sleep-driving, and engaging in other activities while not fully awake.
+Zolpidem is used cautiously in older adults as it can cause driving impairment or accidental injury, such as motor vehicle accidents, falls, or bone fractures.
+Additionally, zolpidem has a boxed warning that using this medication may cause complex sleep behaviors (including sleepwalking, sleep-driving, and engaging in other activities while not fully awake).

 RELATED: How much is zolpidem tartrate (Ambien) without insurance?